Default HPA Behaviour

 In Kubernetes, HPA waits for at least 10% change in CPU/memory usage before adding or removing pods.

-You cant control how sensitive it was to increase or decrease in usage.
+You can't control how sensitive it is to an increase or decrease in usage.

 For example,